bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Can be used when the origin is down, slow, in a load balanced fashion or if nearing its #poll_quota
 * Enables those on the same host or LAN to share feeds to lower costs
 * Reshare a feed with greater accessibility for #cors_avoidance - i.e., with CORS headers or CSS encapsulation as a workaround

+### High availability bots

+* Similar to #mirroring but the stream is generated in parallel by multiple users
+* The should eventually reproduce the exact same feed independently (minus the update date)
+* The should advertise their mutual trust and their independent keys similar to a #backup_account
+* This is equivalent power to being admin or moderator within #forums
+* Could be used by client side bridges

+### Alternate feed links

+Use case:

+* A user may publish their feed in a subset of formats: with or without CORS, twtxt.txt, Atom, CSS, JSON, prerendered HTML, txt in HTML
+* It might be feasible to host them under the same path with different file extensions
+* Users may also be #mirroring feeds of other users
+* Update the set of references everywhere after one is migrating between #backup_accounts via #forked_message_correction

+Mechanism:

+* When referring to a feed within a post, it would aid compatibility and efficiency if we shared all existing alternate formats
+* The client could choose one supported alternative and only fetch from that one (if it is up to date), not from all redundant versions
+* The client could save multiple round trips of indirection, checking for CORS and existence of alternatives
+* The mapping could be done inline or via metadata at the beginning of the feed file
+* See also #cors_headers #cors_avoidance #search_engine_optimization #mapping

+### Alias mention

+* Declare the nickname along the URL of our followers or who we follow in the metadata
+* A new metadata field could be introduced to share the nickname we use for other feeds we communicate with otherwise
+* Mentions could be shortened to @nickname instead of @<nickname feedurl> that is more realistic to type by hand
+* Take care to update the metadata on changes to our followings and ensure uniqueness
+* Rewrite our past posted messages upon changes via #forked_message_correction
+* Canonicalize mentions in incoming posts by expanding the URL

 ### Feed deletion